 E.C.H.O. provides food and clothing assistance to approximately 7,000 individuals and families in crisis situations each year.
 E.C.H.O. is always in need of spaghetti sauce, dried beans, peanut butter, flour, etc. and diapers (sizes 4 and 5).

 Family Promise of Greater Brandon is a nonprofit organization that provides temporary housing and case management to area children and their families experiencing homelessness.
 Temporary housing and meals are provided through partnership with area churches.
-At First UMC Brandon, we host families approximately one week a quarter.
+At New Hope, we host families approximately one week a quarter.
 For more information on helping during that week, contact Mike Bass at

 Impact promotes healthy living and relationships to teens, parents, and teachers through classroom education and summer programs.